DevExpress/Blazor/README.md

    ![Add new NuGet source](media/VS2019Release-AddNuGetPackage.png)
 4. Build the project.
-5. Link the following file to your layout’s HEAD section:
+5. Link the following file to your layout's HEAD section:
    * For Blazor Server, add the line below to the `Pages/_Host.cshtml` file.
         ```Razor
         <head>